 And so he was.
 It seems religious life was good for Brother Andre’s – the name he adopted in religion – precarious health, as he went on to live a healthy 91 years, vigorous and sharp until his dying day.
 His task was porter, and as he joked, ‘when he joined the Order, his superiors right away showed him the door…’

 What would have been a quiet, hidden life became quite the event, as the new brother, his deep humility and holiness recognized by those with eyes to see, was soon sought out as a confidant and miracle-worker.
 He would recommend ‘devotion to Saint Joseph’ – Ite ad Joseph – and soon unending streams of the sick and troubled came to him – just as they had come to Christ.
 Brother Andre would say a prayer with them and often rub them with a salve of ‘Saint Joseph’s oil’, followed by countless physical, and spiritual, cures, inexplicable, at least by earthly, scientific means.
-Soon, the Order had to depute four secretaries to handle the deluge of mail he received, and when good Brother Andre died on the Epiphany, January 6th, 1937, a million people lined past his coffin.
+Soon, the Order had to depute four secretaries to handle the deluge of mail he received, and when good Brother Andre died on the Solemnity of the Epiphany, January 6th, 1937, a million people lined past his coffin.
 God does indeed exalt the lowliness of His servants.